Deprivation measures

 Index of Multiple Deprivation

-Issued at SOA level- can be aggregated by population-weighted averages.
-DCLG does this for LA but not PCTs because of boundary issues.
+Issued at LSOA level- can be aggregated by population-weighted averages.
+DCLG does this for LA’s.

-Cannot make direct comparisons between 2004 IMD and 2007 IMD Scores because scores are calculated differently by year.
+Cannot make direct comparisons between 2015 IMD and previous version because scores are calculated differently by year.
 Can only comment on relative rank differences between years.

 Jarman score